Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: METHODOLOGY

 To enhance the generalization of adaptive prompts and enable $F_f$ and $F_b$ to learn the attribute features of the foreground and background, respectively, we propose the Adaptive Feature Alignment module~(AFA).

 To ensure that the adaptive prompts can learn diverse attribute features, we define the loss $\mathcal{L}_{align}$:

-where $d(\cdot)$ represents euclidean distance.
+where $d(\cdot)$ represents euclidean distance. $L$ and $L^{'}$ represent the adaptive prompt feature and prototype feature, respectively.
 By utilizing $\mathcal{L}_{align}$, we constrain the learnable prompts to align with the prototype prompts.
 Therefore, the foreground prompts are able to capture rich semantic and stylistic information from the text, while the background prompts focus on learning complex contextual features.

 Thanks to the support image features stored in the visual feature bank, aligning the adaptive features with the bank features allows the prompts to learn the corresponding visual distribution, thereby enhancing the robustness and flexibility of the adaptive prompts.
 Take the foreground as an example, we define the loss function as follows: